grippy/yak/README.md

 # yak-cli

-The crude beginnings of a cli have been stubbed out to support building and getting remote code.
-(This needs more work to support resolving and building dependencies).
+The crude beginnings of a cli have been stubbed out to support building and getting packages.

 ## Build

-Build the `yak.pkg` file in the current directory:
+Build the `yak.pkg` file in the current directory and resolve dependencies:

 ```
 yak-cli build